stat545ubc-2023/mda-thomasbd14/Milestone2/mini-project-2.md

     ## 4 old         7490
     ## 5 very old     300

+This will be helpful in the plotting page, but also tells as that most trees are not very old, which lets us know that we can only understand this relationship with high confidence for the earlier part of the tree lifecycle.

 Next, we can plot the age in our new categories against the diameter.
 We will overlay a line, to make the trend clearer.